• Jardines del Edén - Washed Java

 One of Cofinet’s own farms, Jardines del Edén, is run by Felipe and Carlos Arcila.
-Here they experiment with unique coffee varieties such as red/yellow Geisha, SL28, Wush Wush, and Marageisha.
+Here they experiment with unique coffee varieties such as Striped Bourbon, SL28, Wush Wush, Marageisha, and Java.

 We work with several of Cofinet’s partner farms and with Jardines del Edén itself, focusing on improving nutrition, crop load, and shading.
-This Red Geisha lot is hand-sorted and dried on raised African beds for 15–20 days, with frequent turning to maintain even airflow and prevent hotspots.
+This Java lot is carefully depulped, fermented in controlled tanks, thoroughly washed to remove all mucilage, and dried on raised African beds for 10–15 days, with frequent turning to maintain even airflow and prevent hotspots.
 The cool, breezy Andean microclimate ensures slow, even drying, preserving bright acidity, floral clarity, and layered fruit sweetness.

-The red Geisha variety presents perfumy floral notes such as jasmine, while being incredibly sweet and reminding of ripe stone fruit.
-The careful natural process gives a sirupy and sweet mouthfeel, without covering up the floral aspects.
+The Java variety presents elegant floral notes such as jasmine and citrus blossom, while being incredibly clean and reminding of bright mandarin and white peach.
+The careful washed process gives a vibrant, juicy, and structured mouthfeel, highlighting the floral and citrus aspects with exceptional clarity.

 What’s in the box